 Transportation Ministry: Offer a ride to a member who otherwise could not attend Sunday worship.

-For more information, or if you or someone you know is in need of pastoral care, contact our Pastoral Care Associate, the Rev. Dick Rasner.
+For more information, or if you or someone you know is in need of pastoral care, contact the Rev. Canon Paul Williams.